2013 Úrvalsdeild

+FH unsuccessfully defended its sixth league 2012 title.
+KR successfully pursued its 26th Úrvalsdeild title.

 The fixtures for the 2013 campaign were released by the KSÍ on 10 November 2012, while the season is scheduled to run from 5 May until 28 September.

 Teams

-The 2013 Úrvalsdeild will be contested by twelve clubs, ten of which played in the division the previous season.
-The changes from the 2012 campaign are:
+The 2013 Úrvalsdeild was contested by twelve clubs, ten of which played in the division the previous season.
+The changes from the 2012 campaign were: